 For actual performance between threshold, target, and maximum amounts, the annual incentive award earned is interpolated on a straight-line basis.
 To the extent that performance falls below the threshold amount, no payment is made.
-For 2015, each named executive officer other than Mr. Stenson earned the percentages of the components of his annual targeted cash incentive compensation as described in the table below.
-For 2015, Farmer Mac met or exceeded the amounts set forth in the maximum column for "Ratio of Substandard Assets to Regulatory Capital" and "Net Charge-offs," the amount set forth in the target column for "Net Program Volume," and the amount set forth in the threshold column for "Earnings."
-For the Leadership and Strategic Performance component weighted at 25%, the Compensation Committee reviewed Farmer Mac's 2015 accomplishments and qualitatively judged, in its evaluation, the achievements toward the strategic initiatives of Farmer Mac by each of the named executive officers and the named executive officers as a group, with particular focus on the quality and quantity of Farmer Mac's capital maintained during 2015 and progress made on enhancing the effectiveness of risk management while also accomplishing other important strategic objectives.
+For 2016, each named executive officer earned the percentages of the components of his annual targeted cash incentive compensation as described in the table below.
+For 2016, Farmer Mac met or exceeded the amounts set forth in the maximum column for "Ratio of Substandard Assets to Regulatory Capital" and "Net Charge-offs," the amount set forth in the target column for "Net Program Volume," and the amount set forth in the threshold column for "Earnings."
+For the "Leadership and Strategic Performance" component weighted at 25%, the Compensation Committee reviewed Farmer Mac's 2016 accomplishments and qualitatively judged, in its evaluation, the achievements toward the strategic initiatives of Farmer Mac by each of the named executive officers and the named executive officers as a group, with particular focus on leadership in developing Farmer Mac's long-term strategic planning, enhancing the effectiveness of risk management, and achieving Farmer Mac's capital goals.
 When combined, the level of incentive achieved for each of Messrs.
-Buzby, Lynch, Covington, and Mullery for 2015 was 135.54% of each individual's target bonus.
-Annual incentive compensation payments for 2015 were paid in March 2016.
+Buzby, Lynch, Covington, and Mullery for 2016 was 148.3324% of each individual's target bonus.
+Annual incentive compensation payments for 2016 were paid in March 2017.

-Measure Weight Threshold (Pays 50%) Target (Pays 100%) Maximum (Pays 200%) Result Paid Earnings 25% \$47.0 million \$52.3 million \$57.5 million \$47.2 million 12.80% Net Program Volume 25% \$14.9 billion \$15.2 billion \$17.5 billion \$15.9 billion 32.74% Ratio of Substandard Assets to Regulatory Capital 15% less than 100% less than 60% less than 40% 18.30% 30% Net Charge-offs 10% 0.12% \$18.2 million 0.08% \$12.1 million 0.05% \$7.9 million 0.02% \$3.9 million 20% Leadership and Strategic Performance 25% Evaluation by Compensation Committee of Performance Evaluation by Compensation Committee of Performance Evaluation by Compensation Committee of Performance maintenance of quality and quantity of capital and progress on effective risk management 40% Total 100% 135.54%
+Measure Weight Threshold (Pays 50%) Target (Pays 100%) Maximum (Pays 200%) Result Paid Earnings 25% \$51.3 million \$57.0 million \$62.7 million \$54.5 million 19.3437% Net Program Volume 25% \$16.0 billion \$16.1 billion \$18.5 billion \$17.4 billion 38.9887% Ratio of Substandard Assets to Regulatory Capital 15% less than 100% less than 60% less than 40% 26.77% 30% Net Charge-offs 10% 0.12% \$20.7 million 0.08% \$13.8 million 0.05% \$8.5 million .001% \$0.2 million 20% Leadership and Strategic Performance 25% Evaluation by Compensation Committee of Performance Evaluation by Compensation Committee of Performance Evaluation by Compensation Committee of Performance leadership, strategic planning, risk management, and capital 40% Total 100% 148.3324%

-For 2015, no annual incentive compensation would have been paid unless both of the following criteria were met:
+For 2016, no annual incentive compensation would have been paid unless both of the following criteria were met: